 The company slogan reflects a pay-it-forward mentality, saying “Your adventure helps others find theirs.”
 Another place you can find this idea is the company’s name.
 Text on the About page mentions that “BANGS” means “help” in mandarin.
 Living up to their name and slogan, the company invested into 3,000 entrepreneurs in 70 countries, including the US.

-Really encouraging an active and connected lifestyle appears to be part of BANG Shoes branding.
+BANGS Shoes encourages an active and connected lifestyle as part of their branding.
 The company has an internal community for a select amount of the brand’s supporters.
 That internal community has a specific culture format worth consideration as a pillar within the company.

 Brand Culture Program Hybrid

-BANG Shoes created a key component in their company by doing what seems to be an innovative experiment.
-Looking closely, the program seems to be a combination inspired by an affiliate program and a newsletter.
+BANGS Shoes created a key component in their company by doing what seems to be an innovative experiment.
+But looking closely, the program is a combination of an affiliate program and a newsletter.
 The company calls the hybrid their Ambassador program.